zkweb-framework/ZKWeb/README.md

 - Scheduled Tasks
 - Captcha
 - Admin Panel
-- Automatic pesudo static support
+- Automatic pesudo static
-- Multi-Currency and Region support
+- Multi-Currency and Region
 - And More...

 ## Getting Started

+TODO: refactoring this

 Open "Tools\ProjectCreator.Gui.exe",<br/>
 create your own project with specified hosting and ORM then open it.<br/>